aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ### Managing Permissions

-To manage permissions, the DAO contract has the `grant`, `revoke` and `grantWithOracle` functions in its public interface.
+To manage permissions, the DAO contract has the `grant`, `revoke` and `grantWithCondition` functions in its public interface.

 #### Granting and Revoking Permissions